dtote/vite-scaffolding/README.md

 # Vite Scaffolding

 ## Vite instalation
-First of all, we need to install the vite package to start creating projects, so we can do it in two different ways:
+First of all, we need to install the vite package to start creating projects.
+This we can do in two different ways:
   - Standard installation: ```sudo apt-get install create-vite```
-  - Alternative installation: ```npm init vite```
+  - By creating a new vite project directly: ```npm init vite```.

-On the alternative installation we'll get this message:
+If done this way,we'll get this message:
 ![vite-installation](./assets/vite-installation.jpg)

-And we'll say yes to install it.
+To which we'll want to say yes.